 Resources | Subject Notes | Computer Science

-The program development life cycle (PDLC), also known as the software development life cycle (SDLC), is a structured process used to produce high-quality software systematically.
-It outlines the various stages involved in creating a software application, from initial concept to deployment and maintenance.
-A well-defined PDLC helps ensure that software meets user needs, is developed efficiently, and is maintainable over time.
+The program development life cycle (PDLC), also known as the software development life cycle (SDLC), is a structured process used to create high-quality software systematically.
+It outlines the various stages involved in developing a software application, from initial concept to deployment and maintenance.
+A well-defined PDLC helps ensure that software is developed efficiently, meets user requirements, and is reliable.

-The primary purposes of employing a PDLC are:
+The primary purposes of using a PDLC are:

 While specific models vary, most PDLCs include the following stages: